bmezaris/L-CAM/README.md

 `--epoch` | Number of epochs used in training process. | int| EPOCH |
 `--snapshot_dir` | Directory where the trained models are stored. | str| Snapshot_dir |

 The above parameters can be changed in the .sh files.
 For example:
 ~~~
-CUDA_VISIBLE_DEVICES=0 python ResNet50_aux_ResNet18_AD_IC.py \
+CUDA_VISIBLE_DEVICES=0 python Evaluation_L_CAM_VGG16.py \
---arch=ResNet50_L_CAM_Fm \
+--arch=VGG16_L_CAM_Fm \
 --img_dir='/ssd/imagenet-1k/ILSVRC2012_img_val' \
 ~~~
-Most of the parameters are specified in .py files (in the L_CAM_VGG16 and L_CAM_ResNet50 folders).
-We use relative paths so that the paths (train_list, test_list) are specified relatively to the project path (/L-CAM) in the .py files.
-The only paths that must be specified externally is arch(from models' folder), snapshot_dir and img_dir, as in the example.
+We use relative for train_list and test_list so they are specified relatively to the project path (/L-CAM) in the .py files.
+The paths that must be specified externally is arch(from models' folder), snapshot_dir and img_dir, as in the example.
 If the images are saved in the dataset folder, set --img_dir=path2datasetFolder/ILSVRC2012_img_train for the training stage and --img_dir=path2datasetFolder/ILSVRC2012_img_val for the evaluation stage inside the .sh files.
 Same for snapshot_dir and arch paramenters.

 # Acknowledgement
 The training process is based on code released in the [DANet](https://github.com/xuehaolan/DANet) repository.